lbaile21/LastAliveTerminal/README.md

   programmatically, and surface validation errors in text, not just color.
 - **Headings.** Use a single `h1` per page and avoid skipping heading levels, so the document outline remains coherent to screen readers.
+- **Language.** Set a `lang` attribute on the root element, and mark inline passages in another language with their own `lang` attribute.

 ### Testing